 Self-portrait as the Allegory of Painting (La Pittura)

 The painting demonstrates a rare feminist theme from a time when women seldom held jobs, let alone were well known for them.
-Gentileschi’s portrayal of herself as the epitome of the arts was a bold statement to make bank then.
+Gentileschi’s portrayal of herself as the epitome of the arts was a bold statement to make back then.
 Though the painting is today overshadowed by many of Gentileschi’s other, more dramatic and raw scenes reflecting the artist’s troubling younger years, this Self-Portrait was very controversial in its time.